OSU-NLP-Group/SeeAct/README.md

 ## Licensing Information
-The code under this repo is licensed under an MIT License.
+The code under this repo is licensed under an [OPEN RAIL-S License](https://www.licenses.ai/ai-pubs-open-rails-vz1).

+The model weight and parameters under this repo are licensed under an [OPEN RAIL-M License](https://www.licenses.ai/ai-pubs-open-railm-vz1).

 ## Disclaimer